A tour along the northern coast is a great way to get a reach and diverse the touring experience in one day in Israel!

 A drive up to the Carmel mountains takes us by the Carmel Prehistoric Caves and the Carmel fire tragedy monument , to the Druze villages of Isfiya and Daliat el-Carmel, where we can learn about the Druze special minority.

-Later we can stroll along the main street of the German Colony, and if time and will permits we can visit Elijah’s Cave and\or stop at the “Stella Maris ” viewpoint and Carmelite monastery, before heading back.
+Later we can stroll along the main street of the German Colony in Haifa , and if time and will permits we can visit Elijah’s Cave and\or stop at the “Stella Maris ” viewpoint and Carmelite monastery, before heading back.

 Join a fun and exciting way to discover Caesarea – on Segways !.
 A two hours tour ($80 per person) to explore the less known parts of acnient Caesarea.